The Demographic Transition Revisited:

 3. Aid

-Christianity has spread the ideal of the unreciprocated
+Christianity has spread the ideal of the

-an intention to give--expecting nothing back--it means one of
+governments proclaim an intention to give--expecting nothing

-three things in most parts of the world: 1) the givers are fools;
+back--it means one of three things in most parts of the world: 1)

-2) they are very devious and plan to entrap recipients
+the givers are fools; 2) they are very devious and plan to

-in a web of obligations; 3) they have so much wealth as to have
+entrap recipients in a web of obligations; 3) they have so much

-stopped counting.
-But for the salutary developments
+wealth as to have stopped counting.
+But for the

-new loans, the third world would still be settled on one of these
+economic conditions to new loans, the third world would still be

-The most dangerous conclusion that any country
+The most dangerous conclusion that any country could

-that unfounded view is widespread and encouraged by the international
+unfounded view is widespread and encouraged by the international

 rhetoric of aid.
 Promises overwhelm the reality that Earth is